xadim/exchange-rates/README.md

 Chai.
 By simply running `mocha` should test the api endpoints.

 ## Manually Testing the Endpoints
-use Postman to call the api passing these as the payload;
+To test the Api, please use Postman (`https://www.postman.com/`) to make a call to the api `POST https://exc-rates.herokuapp.com/rates` passing these as the payload;
 ```
 formData: {
     'from': 'eur',